Plaid Cymru: 1970s

 In the 1970 general election, Plaid Cymru contested every seat in Wales for the first time and its vote share surged from 4.5% in 1966 to 11.5%.
 Gwynfor Evans lost Carmarthen to Labour, but regained the seat in October 1974, by which time the party had gained a further two MPs, representing the constituencies of Caernarfon and Merionethshire.

 Plaid Cymru's emergence (along with the Scottish National Party) prompted the Wilson government to establish the Kilbrandon Commission on the constitution.
 The subsequent proposals for a Welsh Assembly were, however, heavily defeated in a referendum in 1979.
 Despite Plaid Cymru's ambivalence toward home rule (as opposed to outright independence) the referendum result led many in the party to question its direction.

 Plaid campaigned to leave the Common Market in the 1975 referendum, feeling that the EC's regional aid policies would "reconcile places like Wales to their subordinate position".
 Nevertheless, 65% of Welsh voters voted to remain in the EC during a 1975 referendum.
 The EC was incorporated into the European Union (EU) in 1993.

 At the 1979 general election, the party's vote share declined from 10.8% to 8.1% and Carmarthen was again lost to Labour, although Caernarfon and Merionethshire were held by the party.

 1980s

 Caernarfon MP Dafydd Wigley succeeded Gwynfor Evans as president in 1981, inheriting a party whose morale was at an all-time low.
 In 1981 the party adopted a policy of "community socialism".
 While the party embarked on a wide-ranging review of its priorities and goals, Gwynfor Evans fought a successful campaign (including the threat of a hunger strike) to oblige the Conservative government to fulfill its promise to establish S4C, a Welsh-language television station.
 In 1984, Dafydd Elis-Thomas was elected president, defeating Dafydd Iwan, a move that saw the party shift to the left.
 Ieuan Wyn Jones (later Plaid Cymru leader) captured Ynys Môn from the Conservatives in 1987.
 In 1989 Dafydd Wigley once again assumed the presidency of the party.

+In 1986, the party established Undeb Credyd Plaid Cymru Credit Union Limited, a savings and loans co-operative based in Roath, Cardiff, open to party members.
+The credit union closed in the late 2010s and was deregistered in 2023.